-The Active Sunderland Board is currently developing its own strategy.
-This strategy is likely to build on the Board's current priorities and include:
+At the time of publication, the Active Sunderland Board was developing its own strategy, which aimed to build on the Board's current priorities and include:

-- 7 Establishing effective partnership working between all providers: public, private and third sector - 8 Developing clear pathways for volunteers into play, sport and physical activity - 9 Attracting funding and develop a range of promotional campaigns and information tools.

-- 10 Attracting and prioritising funding to deliver key city needs - 11 Working with regeneration providers to ensure that child friendly neighbourhoods exists to support play and physical activity and green transport. - 2 Commissioning preventative activities and specific training to all staff working in play, sport and physical activity with children and young people. - 3 Commissioning more play and positive activities for children aged 5-13
+- Establishing effective partnership working between all providers: public, private and third sector - Developing clear pathways for volunteers into play, sport and physical activity - Attracting funding and develop a range of promotional campaigns and information tools. - Attracting and prioritising funding to deliver key city needs - Working with regeneration providers to ensure that child friendly neighbourhoods exists to support play and physical activity and green transport - Commissioning preventative activities and specific training to all staff working in play, sport and physical activity with children and young people. - Commissioning more play and positive activities for children aged 5-13